Pandiraaj: Career

 Pandiraj along with Cinematographer C.Prem Kumar (who later directed the movie 96) at the presentation of the film Pasanga, during the 40th International Film Festival (IFFI-2009), at Panaji, Goa on 27 November 2009.

 In 2009, Pandiraj became an independent director with director M. Sasikumar agreeing to produce the film.
 Titled Pasanga, it was a children's film featuring several new child actors and Vimal in his first lead role.
 Pasanga was said to be a dedication to Pandiraj's childhood memories and was shot during the school vacations and on weekends.
 The film was a critical success, winning several national and international awards, including three National Film Awards, and being screened at various film festivals.
 Following the success of Pasanga, Pandiraj directed his second film, Vamsam with newcomer Arulnithi and Sunaina starring.
 The film, which was produced by Arulnidhi's father and M. Karunanidhi's youngest son, M. K. Thamizharasu, gained positive reviews and went well in the box office.

 In 2012, Pandiraaj set up his a film production studio named Pasanga Productions.
 His first production was his own directorial Marina which marked the feature film debut for television anchor and comedian Sivakarthikeyan.
 The film received mixed reviews from critics.
 The director's next Kedi Billa Killadi Ranga was also produced by him.
 Pandiraj cast the lead actors of his previous films, Sivakarthikeyan and Vimal, in the film, who were paired Bindu Madhavi and Regina Cassandra.
 The romantic comedy film received positive responses from critics and became a commercial hit.
 Pandiraj distributed his former assistant Naveen's debut film Moodar Koodam under his Pasanga Productions studio.
 He also wrote the dialogues for cinematographer Vijay Milton's second directorial Goli Soda.
 In 2015, Pandiraj has directed another children's film titled Pasanga 2, produced by actor Suriya.
 He later directed romantic comedy Idhu Namma Aalu (2016) and action thriller, Kathakali (2016).

 In 2018, Kadaikutty Singam was promoted as a film that would inspire the younger generation to take up farming.
 But the movie propagates good familial values more and focuses less on farming.
 Pandiraj won Best Director Tamil in South Indian International Movie Awards.
 Later, Pandiraj produced Semma and launched his former assistant Vallikanthan as a director, starring G. V. Prakash Kumar.
 With Namma Veettu Pillai (2019), which had actor Sivakarthikeyan in the lead, Pandiraj, once again focused a film on family values.

 He later directed Etharkkum Thunindhavan (2022) starring Suriya.
 The film deals with an important topic with women's safety in the digital age.
-In 2025, the film Thalaivan Thalaivii brings Vijay Sethupathi and Nithya Menen.
+In 2025, his film Thalaivan Thalaivii starring Vijay Sethupathi and Nithya Menen plays the main roles.
+In 2026, his comedy film Parimala and Co centers on a family that survives a murder.